TITLE: Manager of Behavior and Training

 - Working courteously and cooperatively with other staff members, volunteers, and the public.

-- Other duties as assigned by the Adoption Center managers
+- Other duties as assigned by the Farm Program Coordinator.

 - Maturity, good judgment and a professional personal appearance.